 2.3.5.1.
 Optimization experiments

 The experiments were performed in an end-over-end shaker at a speed of 200 rpm.
-In each experiment, a series of test tubes of 3 repetitions were removed from the shaker at the appropriate time as detailed below and solution was separated from the solids by centrifuge (12,000 rpm at 4 0C for 20 min) and filtered using a 0.45 m CA spinneret filter.
+For each experiment, test tubes of three repetitions were removed from the shaker at the times described.
+The solution was separated from the solids by centrifugation (12,000 rpm at 4 0C for 20 min) then filtered using a 0.45 m CA spinneret filter.
 The SRP in the samples was determined by the ascorbic acid molybdenum blue method (Murphy, J. Riley, 1962; Rodriguez et al., 1994).

-Two series of kinetic adsorption experiments were performed: 1) with Synthetic P solution using KH2PO4 at a concentration of 50 mg L-1 with a background of 0.01M KCl.
-The P concentration was chosen according to the average concentration in the dairy wastewater.
-2) with high-P dairy wastewater ~50 mg L-1 after clarification, as described above.
-P adsorption rate was characterized using kinetic isotherms in each of the parameters.
+Two series of kinetic adsorption experiments were performed: 1) A synthetic P solution using KH2PO4 at a concentration of 50 mg L-1 with a background of 0.01M KCl.
+The P concentration was chosen according to the average concentration in the dairy wastewater; 2) The use of high-P dairy wastewater ~50 mg L-1 after clarification, as described in this Section.
+The P adsorption rate was characterized using kinetic isotherms for each parameter.

 2.3.5.1.1.
 Effect of sludge dose

-Four different solid/liquid ratios of Fe-DTR were tested using 3, 5, 7, 9 grams of Fe-DTR per liter.
-These values were chosen based on previous work on iron sludge (Smaransky, 2021).
-Background conditions in the experiment were particle size <2000 m, room temperature (25 0C) and pH of the dairy wastewater after clarification (~ 7.1).
-The samples were shaken for 72 hours.
+Four different solid/liquid ratios of Fe-DTR were tested using 3, 5, 7, and 9 g of Fe-DTR per liter.
+These values were chosen based on previous work with iron sludge (Smaransky, 2021).
+Background conditions in the experiment were particle size (<2000 m), temperature of 25 0C, and dairy wastewater pH after clarification of ~ 7.1.
+The samples were shaken for 72 hr.

 2.3.5.2.
 Kinetic experiments to determine optimal loading conditions